taylorza/zed/readme.md

 ## Installing the editor
 The editor is a DOT command, the recommended installation method is to copy the ZED binary file to the DOT folder located in the root of your Next OS SD card.

+The latest binary can be downloaded from [itch.io](https://taylorza.itch.io/zed)

 ---

 ## Starting the editor